auth0/docs/articles/flows/concepts/auth-code-pkce.md

 3. Auth0's SDK redirects the user to the Auth0 Authorization Server ([**/authorize** endpoint](/api/authentication#authorization-code-grant-pkce-)) along with the `code_challenge`.
 4. Your Auth0 Authorization Server redirects the user to the login and authorization prompt.
 5. The user authenticates using one of the configured login options and may see a consent page listing the permissions Auth0 will give to the application.
-6. Your Auth0 Authorization Server stores the `code_challenge` and redirects the user back to the application with an authorization `code`.
+6. Your Auth0 Authorization Server stores the `code_challenge` and redirects the user back to the application with an authorization `code`, which is good for one use.
 7. Auth0's SDK sends this `code` and the `code_verifier` (created in step 2) to the Auth0 Authorization Server ([**/oauth/token** endpoint](/api/authentication?http#authorization-code-flow-with-pkce44)).
 8. Your Auth0 Authorization Server verifies the `code_challenge` and `code_verifier`.
 9. Your Auth0 Authorization Server responds with an ID Token and Access Token (and optionally, a <dfn data-key="refresh-token">Refresh Token</dfn>).